adobe/cloudinventory/README.md

 # Cloud Inventory Gatherer

 This package attempts to collect inventory of used services and resources across multiple clouds.
-It primarily wraps around the excellend SDKs already available but adds helper methods to aid in creation of inventories.
+It primarily wraps around the excellent SDKs already available but adds helper methods to aid in creation of inventories.
 Current supported:

 - AWS